 Assume that you started a new project which was very interesting.
-At the beginning, you thought that all the parties involved in the project are very collaborative and they wanted to build up an effective project.
+In the beginning, you thought that all the parties involved in the project are very collaborative and they wanted to build up an effective project.
 However, after three months, you realized that the client didn’t respond to messages for weeks and it was very difficult to get approvals regarding your submissions.
 You checked your submission dates, minutes of meetings and e-mails and realized that everything was going too slow.

 In that case, the only thing that can help you is having an effective communication plan.
-Because a project communication plan typically lists project stakeholders and defines communication channels between the parties.
+Because a well-created project communication plan template typically lists project stakeholders and defines communication channels between the parties.
 From this aspect, it provides you a framework to facilitate communication.

 Importance of Having a Communication Plan

 Project communication planning has two dimensions.
 One is sending or conveying information, the other is receiving information.
 In order to facilitate communication, both the project team and the client have to carry out their responsibilities.

 A project communication plan defines how the information is delivered between the parties throughout the project.
 It defines who is responsible for conveying what type of information.
 Communication plays a key role in the success of a project throughout the project’s life cycle.
 It is important to have a good relationship between the parties involved in the project.
 Therefore having a well-created project communication plan template ensures to have a general understanding of what’s happening and how your project is going.

 Your project’s communication plan should be specific to your project because all the projects are different.
 Large projects have various stakeholders and communication needs.
 On the other hand, small and less complex projects have fewer requirements.
 Therefore, communication plans should be tailored considering different goals, budgets, and deliverables of projects.

 Before to share a communication plan template example, let’s talk about the important sections of this plan.